 These seven steps seem a bit daunting to undertake when your customers are collaborating, right now, in real-time, and you haven't any time to benchmark your readiness, set objectives, and map out a plan.

 Don't panic.
 Yes, your customers have formed opinions about you, your level of service, the quality of your product, and are likely expressing that opinion somewhere on the web.
 And, yes, it would be a good idea to find out where, when, and how this is happening.
-As Business Relationship Consultants, we offer a free discovery consultation to Extend your Reach and Get Found.

 But remember, you can't really affect the dialogue in these forums and social media sites.
 What you can (and must) do is take control of this conversation by providing the space for your customers to readily communicate with you and, maybe more importantly, with each other.